 - The NRA symbol hides the sign of the devil, and a font that looks like Russian letters.

 And so on.
-In her book Easy Street, Susan Berman says that her father, Jewish gangster David Berman, did not take kindly to this attack on his people and he would go to the meetings in Suburban Minneapolis and beat up the leaders.
+In her book Easy Street, Susan Berman said that her father, Jewish gangster David Berman, did not take kindly to this attack on his people and he would go to the meetings in Suburban Minneapolis and beat up the leaders.
 She described an incident where her father and several of his employees busted up a meeting at “the Elks Lodge” (doesn’t say where), beating the participants with clubs and brass knuckles.
 This happened two more times, and after six months the Silver Shirts gave up for fear of the beatings.
 No charges were ever brought against Berman and his men.

 The Silver Shirts reappeared in 1938, and the Journal decided to reprint Sevareid’s stories in a pamphlet.
-In an article dated August 5, 1938, The Minneapolis Spokesman described the group as a “national organization anti-semitic and anti-Negro in principle,” and said that they were meeting at the Royal Arcanum Hall.
+In an article dated August 5, 1938, The Minneapolis Spokesman described the group as a “national organization anti-Semitic and anti-Negro in principle,” and said that they were meeting at the Royal Arcanum Hall.
 It named local leaders as T.J.
 Wooster and Florence Scriver, and noted that national organizer Roy Zachory of Asheville, NC was in the Twin Cities.

 One hoodwinked reader of the Minneapolis Star wrote to say that on July 29, 1938, he had been invited to a patriotic meeting at the Ark Lodge, a Masonic hall.
 He quickly discovered that the meeting was a hoax, and among those present was a member of the board of education, a leading industrialist (and labor-baiter), a number of doctors, small businessmen, and a number of women.
 He was ashamed of the Masons for being so hypocritical.
 The worst thing was that, as he left, photographs were taken of the participants, “so very likely I will now be branded a Silver Shirt and is my face red.”
 Signed, Ashamed.